 Some of the most common destinations for those leaving from California include Mexico, Alaska and Hawaii.
 You'll also find cruises that go much further abroad, to places like the Panama Canal in Central America, South America and the South Pacific.

-Click here to read about all the different cruise lines that leave from California and what destinations they serve.
 This page is more about the Southern California ports of call.

 For comprehensive, hand-held cruise vacation planning, you can still depend on your favorite travel agent who can help you navigate through all the variables involved.
+The personal service and knowledge they can provide can be a much better experience and you can let them do all the work to find you the best value.

-But it is becoming easier and easier to find great discounts by booking it yourself online through one of the many competing websites.
+On the other hand, it is becoming easier and easier to find great discounts by booking it yourself online through one of the many competing websites.

 Some of the more popular cruise booking engines include cruisecompete.com, priceline.com and all-around travel booking giants like Expedia.com and Travelocity.com.